superbrothers/kubernetes-docs/kubectl_diff.md

 ### Options

 ```
-      --experimental-field-manager string   Name of the manager used to track field ownership.
-This is an alpha feature and flag. (default "kubectl")
+      --field-manager string   Name of the manager used to track field ownership. (default "kubectl")
-      --experimental-force-conflicts        If true, server-side apply will force the changes against conflicts.
-This is an alpha feature and flag.
-      --experimental-server-side            If true, apply runs in the server instead of the client.
-This is an alpha feature and flag.
   -f, --filename strings       Filename, directory, or URL to files contains the configuration to diff
+      --force-conflicts        If true, server-side apply will force the changes against conflicts.
   -h, --help                   help for diff
   -k, --kustomize string       Process the kustomization directory.
 This flag can't be used together with -f or -R.
   -R, --recursive              Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
+      --server-side            If true, apply runs in the server instead of the client.
 ```

 ### Options inherited from parent commands